maheshpalamuttath/tpc/README.md

 ### 8. Set Up the Webhook with Telegram

 Register the webhook URL with Telegram using the hostname you configured.
-Replace `<YourBotToken>` with your Telegram bot token and `example.com` with your domain name.
+Replace `<YourBotToken>` with your Telegram bot token and `gems-tpc.opensio.co.in` with your domain name.

 ```bash
 curl -F "url=https://gems-tpc.opensio.co.in/bot.php" https://api.telegram.org/bot<YourBotToken>/setWebhook